-If you wish to open a German bank account (highly recommended) (e.g. for your monthly rent or your mobile phone contract fees), we will assist you with this during the orientation week (a representative of Deutsche Bank will be guiding you through the application process).
+If you wish to open a German bank account (highly recommended) (e.g. for your monthly rent or your mobile phone contract fees), we will assist you with this during the orientation week (ZU incoming students may open a student bank account free of charge at the local Sparkasse branch).